 You can hardwire LED light strips to a light switch, but it usually isn’t necessary.
 Most LED light strips run on 12 or 24 volts and use a power adapter that you plug into your wall outlet.
 “I suggest finding something either 12V or 24V, which is considered extra-low voltage,” says Belanger.

 To wire that kind of LED light strip to a light switch, you need to obtain a separate transformer and wire the transformer to the light switch.
-In that case, you’re usually better off consulting with a professional electrician.
-“It's my recommendation that you use a qualified electrician for the installation,” says Walter.
+In that case, you’re usually better off consulting with a professional electrician,“ says David Walter, master electrician and CEO of Electrician Mentor.
 “That way you'll ensure the job is done right.”

 Why Trust The Spruce?